rochelleterman/PS239T/Install.md

 #Setup

 To participate in PS239T, you will need access to the software described below.
 In addition, you will need an up-to-date web browser.
+I recommend [Google Chrome](https://www.google.com/chrome/).

 Once you've installed all of the software below, test your installation by following the instructions at the bottom on this page.